Cost-saving is the name of the game when starting a food truck business on a tight budget

 8. Get food waste from local businesses and supermarkets

 What we are talking about here is food that is perfectly good for consumption.
-And I actually think a street food stall or food truck touting itself as a zero/minimum waste business is a strong selling point.
+And I actually think a street food stall or food truck touting itself as a zero/minimum waste business is a strong selling point, provided it is legal where you operate.

 9. Get a business partner